-If you use a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
-Take a look at the manufacturer’s website for help.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+Refer to the manufacturer’s website for help.
 If you still can’t get your Wi-Fi thermostat to work, call us at 203-772-8319 for heating and cooling service.

-- With one hand, quickly switch the breaker to the “on” position.
-If the breaker immediately trips and pops back to “off,” don't try to reset it and call a professional from Giordanos Heating and Air Conditioning at 203-772-8319 immediately.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Giordanos Heating and Air Conditioning at 203-772-8319 right away.

 3. Replace the Air Filter